4 Questions to Answer Before Discussing Politics on Your Business Pages

 Malicious Women Co. is a great case study example of this.
 Known for their in-your-face candle names, the company regularly comes under fire in the comments section for their clear stance on social issues.
 They have turned the tables on the backlash with the creation of a dedicated Karen Emails thread.

-Rather than shy away from the negativity they have received fro standing up for the causes (and values) they are passionate about, they have put it right out there for everyone to see.
+Rather than shy away from the negativity they have received for standing up for the causes (and values) they are passionate about, they have put it right out there for everyone to see.
 The result?
 Even more positive engagement from their loyal customers.

 Final Thoughts